SkyW4r33x/searchCommand/README.md

 ## Known Issues

 - **Configuration Errors**: If `referencestuff` is missing or incorrectly formatted, the tool will fail to load.
 Ensure proper setup during installation.

 - **Kitty Terminal**: `Ctrl + L` clears the screen, but scroll-up history reappears.
 Other terminals may show inconsistent colors or formatting.
-- **GTFOBins**: Limited to supported binaries; ensure a stable internet connection for queries.

 ## Troubleshooting